waseemtannous/privacy-preserving-machine-learning/README.md

 # Privacy Preserving Machine Learning

+### Course: Privacy Preserving Machine Learning by Dr. Adi Akavia at The University of Haifa.

 This is a Federated Matrix Factorization implementation using homomorphic encryption used for recommendation systems.
 The project demonstrates a collaborative filtering recommender system where users' data is kept private by performing the matrix factorization using homomorphic encryption techniques.

 Referenced paper: [Secure Federated Matrix Factorization](https://arxiv.org/pdf/1906.05108.pdf)